 What happens on a GUFF trip?
 You meet other fans from the places you're visiting, let them know more about you and your fandom, and enable fans at home to vicariously share in your travels!
-In this case, the winner will be expected to travel to the 73rd World Science Fiction Convention, Loncon 3, and strongly encouraged to attend, the 36th European Science Fiction Convention, Shamrokon where they will represent Australasian fandom and generally be a good ambassador for it.
-This tends to involve helping out as much as possible at conventions which can include taking part in the programme, possibly presenting an award if there's an award ceremony, helping with fund raising for future GUFF trips, and generally being as visible and friendly as you can.
+In this case, the winner will be expected to attend Worldcon in Dublin and Titacon in Belfast in August and strongly encouraged to travel and meet fans where they will represent their country's fandom and generally be a good ambassador for it.
+This tends to involve helping out as much as possible at conventions, which can include taking part in the programme, possibly presenting an award if there's an award ceremony, helping with fund raising for future GUFF trips, and generally being as visible and friendly as you can.
 Before and/or after the convention, travelling to meet other fans in different places is expected; the winner will usually plan some extra time for this, taking in specific events where possible.
-The summer of 2014 offers a number of interesting options, such as the largest European con, Finncon, at the beginning of July and SF Linkcons in between Loncon3 and Shamrokon.
-Delegates are also encouraged and invited to venture down south and east and include some travel in all European countries.

 What is expected of the winner after the trip?
 After the trip, the winner will become the new southern GUFF administrator.
-It will be their duty to raise and manage GUFF's money in Australasia, gather and count the Australasian votes for the next Australasian to Europe trip and take the lead role in administering the next trip to Europe.
+It will be their duty to raise and manage GUFF's money in Australia, gather and count the Australian votes for the next Europe to Australasia trip and take the lead role in administering the next trip to

+Australia.
 (This is not as hard as it sounds, since previous administrators are generally available to help and advise.)
 During this time, the administrator should ideally also be writing a report of their trip, to publish and sell to raise additional money for the fund.